carlosbornes/bruker2csv/README.md

 and a new csv file will be created

 ## Using Jupyter Notebooks
-In my workflow, I use this script in Jupyter Notebooks and plot the NMR spectrum using Matplotlib.
+In my workflow, I use this script in [Jupyter Notebook](https://github.com/jupyter/notebook) and plot the NMR spectrum using [Matplotlib](https://github.com/matplotlib/matplotlib).
 See the `bruker2csv_JN.ipynb` file.

 Feel free to contact me if you need any help using this!